 If you have attended concerts or band rehearsals, you would have noticed that the drummer is always wearing headphones.
-While not all drummers use them some other musicians may also use in ear monitors.
-This might make you wonder why he is wearing headphones when he could listen to his drumming by removing them.
-What has led to headphones being so ubiquitous among drummers?
-Here is a list of the three primary reasons so as why drummers wear headphones.
+While not all drummers use headphones some other musicians may also use in-ear monitors.
+This might make you wonder why he is wearing them when he could listen to his drumming by removing them.
+Here is a list of the three primary reasons so to why drummers wear headphones.
 They aren’t some trendy gimmick; they are critical to every drummer.

 You might also be interested in:

 1.To hear a click track (like a metronome) to remain in sync with the band.

 Rhythm is the backbone of any song, and it’s the drummer’s beat that provides the rhythm for the entire band.
 If the drummer misses his timing even a little, the whole song’s tempo will go wrong.
 Drummers typically use a click track during concerts and might have a metronome of sorts in the headphones to ensure that their timing is accurate.
 A click track is just a loop of click sounds at the same tempo as the song being played.